 Sedona offers endless hiking and mountain biking as well as a dizzying amount of window shopping.

-Be sure to take route 89 and not the interstate.
-It’s about a
+From Flagstaff be sure to take route 89 and not the interstate.
+It’s about a 40-minute drive but plan on taking lots of stops along the way.
+This is one of America’s most scenic drives.

 Bearizona wildlife park gets you up close and personal with bears, wolves, bison, elk, and rocky mountain goats to name just a few.
 Admission is just $25 bucks and lets you cruise through in the comfort of your own car or motorhome.